Andriamanitra/clash-search/README.md

 ## Running the whole thing
-`docker-compose up -d` starts two services:
+`docker-compose --env-file ./.env.prod up -d` starts two services:
 1. MeiliSearch on http://localhost:7700
 2. The front end (behind nginx) on http://localhost:8000 (this will serve the files from `frontend/dist` directory which is populated when you run `npm run build` – during development it's better to use `npm run dev` to see changes in real time)